Skip to content

 To place the AIR-T into recovery mode, follow this procedure.
 Note that you must be in a fresh recovery mode to flash the AIR-T (before each time the flash command is executed, the system must be power cycled into recovery mode).

-Using Software Utility (AirStack v0.3+ only)
+Using Software Utility (Preferred)

 AirStack 0.3 and later contain a small software executable, reboot_to_recovery, that functions like the normal reboot command from a terminal but directs the AIR-T to enter recovery mode on next system boot.